 B- Strengthening the responsibility of the Permanent Members of the UN Security Council

-PROPOSAL 2: Suspend the right of veto[i] of any permanent member of the Security Council that commits a ‘mass atrocity’.
+PROPOSAL 2: Suspend the right of veto[i] of any permanent member of the Security Council that commits a ‘mass atrocity’ , as determined by a UN General Assembly Resolution or the International Court of Justice, as the main judicial organ of the UN.
 An initial proposal along these lines has already emerged from a joint initiative by France and Mexico,[ii] supported by around a hundred Member States.
 Mass atrocity refers to crimes of genocide, crimes against humanity and large-scale war crimes.
 In the long term, the idea is even to abolish the right of veto.

 PROPOSAL 4: Introduce the following procedures for suspending the right of veto: